Coding: coding: general principles: Scottish income tax

-The Scotland Act 2012 gives the the Scottish Government the powers to set a Scottish rate of Income Tax which is administered by HM Revenue & Customs (HMRC) on behalf of the Scottish Government.
+The Scotland Act 2012 gives the Scottish Government the powers to set Scottish income tax which is administered by HM Revenue & Customs (HMRC) on behalf of the Scottish Government.

 The introduction of Scottish income tax from 6 April 2016 will enable the Scottish Government to set the rates of income tax lower or higher than the rates that apply in the rest of the United Kingdom (England, Wales and Northern Ireland).
 If they set a different rate it will apply to all income tax rates, the basic rate, the higher rate and the additional rate will go up or down by the same percentage, relative to the UK rate.

 From 6 April 2017 the Scottish Government can set the tax rates independently of each other.
 The can also increase or decrease the number of rate bands, up to 10 rate bands.